Kyle Tucker Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 11th in MLB.
+- The pitching staff for the Braves has a collective nine K/9, which ranks 12th in MLB.

-- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.37).
+- The Braves have a 3.40 team ERA that ranks sixth across all league pitching staffs.

-- The Braves allow the second-fewest home runs in baseball (13 total, 0.7 per game).
+- Braves pitchers combine to surrender the third-fewest home runs in baseball (15 total, 0.7 per game).

-- Wright (0-0) gets the starting nod for the Braves, his third this season.
+- The Braves are sending Fried (1-0) out for his third start of the season.

-- In his last time out -- in relief on Tuesday -- the righty tossed 2/3 innings against the San Diego Padres while surrendering hits.
+- The left-hander last appeared on Tuesday against the San Diego Padres, when he went five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.